New Temporary Stay Visa for US Citizens

 President Juan Carlos Varela signed Executive Decree N° 181 of May 28, 2019, introducing a temporary stay visa for U.S. citizens in Panama.

-It is available to U.S. citizens who enter the country for the purposes of studying, investing or engaging in temporary and/or technical work, or because to those transferred for work.
+It is available to U.S. citizens who travel to Panama to study, invest or engage in temporary and/or technical work and to those transferred for work.
 The visa is valid for one year and may be extended annually up to five times.

 Applicants must comply with the requirements and responsibilities required by the National Immigration Service.